HackYourFuture/Project/week3/MAKEME.md

 ## 1. Video Course

-This week you'll start off with the video course.
-You'll be learning how to build a full-stack application, by yourself, over the course of 4 weeks.
+You're halfway there!

-You are required to go through the course for 1/4 of its length (or to whatever section your mentor tasks you).
+Once again, you are required to go through the course for 1/4 of its length (or to whatever section your mentor tasks you).

 While doing so, you have to code along and make sure to store the code in a personal repository on GitHub.